fchat-pidgin/fchat-pidgin/README.md

     make FLIST_PURPLE_ONLY=1

-The plugin currently hacks around NSS to circumvent this bug https://bugzil.la/1202264, if you are using NSS>=3.23, you do not need to build the hack in :
+The plugin currently hacks around NSS to circumvent this bug https://bugzil.la/1202264 (only affecting NSS<3.23) as well as issue #156 .
+You may disable all NSS hacks by building with this option :

     make DISABLE_NSSFIX=1